jim-collier/x9git/project/backlog.md

 #### Done - Bugs

+- ✅ The identity probe ignored the ssh key git was configured to push with.
+	- It ran a bare `ssh`, so a repo selecting its key through `core.sshCommand` was reported as the default key's account.
+Where that matched gh's account the mismatch check passed with both halves wrong - green in exactly the setup it exists for.
+	- Fixed to follow git's own precedence, `GIT_SSH_COMMAND` then `core.sshCommand`.
+The identity line takes the key file from the same source, so it can't name the right account beside the wrong key.
+	- Same override was overriding the key on `fetch` and the remote probe, which made a private repo reachable only via that key look like being offline.

+- ✅ gh acted as whatever account was last switched to, regardless of who owns the remote.
+	- Now picks the owner's account for the run when gh already holds it, via `GH_TOKEN`, leaving gh's active account alone.
+Only when the owner can be named and the token is held - an org or someone else's repo is left untouched rather than refused.

 - ✅ The PowerShell installer never verified the checksum, and said the release had none.
 	- Found by running both documented one-liners against the current release: the Bash one reported the checksum verified, the PowerShell one reported no `SHA256SUMS` for the same release, which does publish one.
 	- Cause: GitHub serves that file as binary, and PowerShell returns a response body as raw bytes for anything it doesn't treat as text.
 Read as lines, bytes match nothing, so no checksum was found and the download was installed unverified.